Applications for the 2020-2021 Academic year are now open.

 Established by alumni and faculty, this scholarship provides $800 annually for up to four years with preference given to entering students.
 Qualifications: Students must be biology majors.

-Established by Carolyn Hampton, former student, in honor of F. Ray Derrick, the award provides scholarships for qualified biology majors.
+Established by Carolyn Hampton, former student, in honor of F. Ray Derrick, this award provides scholarships for qualified biology majors.
 Qualifications: Applicants should be residents of North Carolina and need financial assistance.

-Established by Mrs. Ella T. Hobbs, and the Appalachian State University Foundation, Inc. in honor of her husband, the award provides two scholarships each year for need-based students who are juniors or seniors in the physical sciences.
+Established by Mrs. Ella T. Hobbs and the Appalachian State University Foundation, Inc. in honor of her husband, this award provides two scholarships each year for need-based students who are juniors or seniors in the physical sciences.

-Mitchell D. Hoyl/Paul A. Patacchioloa Scholarship in Biology
+Mitchell D. Hoyl/Paul A. Patacchiola Scholarship in Biology

-Qualifications: Applicants who are either a graduate of an accredited high school, entering college for the first time, and accepted for admission to ASU, or current undergraduate or graduate students at the University; must be majoring in Biology with a specialization in Ecology and Environmental Biology or Teaching.
+Qualifications: Applicants who are either a graduate of an accredited high school, entering college for the first time and accepted for admission to Appalachian, or current undergraduate or graduate students at the University; must be majoring in Biology with a specialization in Ecology and Environmental Biology or Teaching.
 Applicants must show proof of their North Carolina ancestry: progenitor established in North Carolina no later than 1860.

-Established in honor of Dr. William Hubbard, a former faculty member, the Hubbard scholarship provides one yearly award of $300-500 for an upper-level student who intends to enter a health profession.
-Qualifications: Junior or Senior biology major with high GPA's and intention of entering one of the health professions after graduation.
+Established in honor of Dr. William "Bill" Hubbard, a former faculty member, the Hubbard scholarship provides one yearly award of $300-500 for an upper-level student who intends to enter a health profession.
+Qualifications: Junior or Senior biology major with high GPA and intention of entering a health profession after graduation.